Lenovo IdeaPad U300s: Reviews

-The Computer Shopper wrote that the U300s "delivers on the ultrabook promise of a take-anywhere laptop that doesn't compromise speed or battery life.
+The Computer Shopper wrote that the U300s "delivers on the Ultrabook promise of a take-anywhere laptop that doesn't compromise speed or battery life.
 But the Core i7 CPU and 256GB SSD in our test unit drives up the price too far for most users."

 Jack Schofield, writing for ZDNet UK, stated, "The U300s is a convenient machine to carry around.
 It comes up from sleep in a couple of seconds, and the Flash-memory based SSD (solid state drive) means you start working very quickly.
 This has been one of the MacBook's advantages for the past decade, and it has taken PC manufacturers far too long to narrow the gap."
 Addressing some of the drawbacks of the U300s he writes, "As usual with ultraportable PCs, there are a few omissions, too.
 The U300s lacks an RJ-45 Ethernet port, which I frequently need in hotels, and an SD card slot, which I use all the time for copying files from my digital cameras and audio recorder.
 Also, there are only two USB ports, though one of these supports USB 3.0."

-Riyad Emeran, writing for IT Reviews, wrote in his review of the U300s, "There's no shortage of great looking Ultrabooks on the market, with the likes of the Toshiba Z830 and Asus ZenBook UX31 also vying for your attention.
+Riyad Emeran, writing for IT Reviews, wrote in his review of the U300s, "There's no shortage of great looking Ultrabook's on the market, with the likes of the Toshiba Z830 and Asus ZenBook UX31 also vying for your attention.
 But there is something a bit different about the Lenovo U300s.
 It feels slightly less indulgent and takes itself a little more seriously, making it potentially more attractive to the business user.
 It's not perfect, with the reduced size keys on the keyboard being the main bugbear, but you are getting a solid, well designed Ultrabook at a very reasonable price."

 The U300s was described by Engadget as being "pared-down and tasteful."
-It was compared to the Macbook Air in terms of design since, like the Air, it was made from a single sheet of aluminum, and was indicated to be susceptible to scratches, despite the fact that the metal had been sandblasted and anodized.
+It was compared to the MacBook Air in terms of design since, like the Air, it was made from a single sheet of aluminum, and was indicated to be susceptible to scratches, despite the fact that the metal had been sandblasted and anodized.
 Engadget also criticized the U300s for the lack of a memory card slot, stating that, "it's the only Ultrabook we know of that doesn't have a memory card slot."
 The keyboard on the laptop received praise and was described as being sturdy and comfortable to type on.
-The glass touchpad was also received positively, with the reviewer stating that, "it has the best touchpad of any of the new Ultrabooks we've tested."
+The glass touchpad was also received positively, with the reviewer stating that, "it has the best touchpad of any of the new Ultrabook's we've tested."